Why Embedding Artificial Intelligence is Critical for Successful Digital Marketing

 Deep customer insights are only as valuable as what you do with them.
 And that’s again where AI comes in.
 Using all that data, you can deliver hyper personalized experiences across multiple touch points, including your websites, social media properties, email communications and marketing content, just to name a few.

-AI has advanced to the point where you can personalize the messaging beyond simple variable fields for name, city and the like within any given component.
-While more complex or sophisticated variable information often led to choppy or stilted sounding text in the past, AI can incorporate the messaging so that it fits within the natural structure and flow of the writing.
+AI has advanced to the point where you can personalize the messaging beyond simple variable fields for name, city and the like within any given component but even down to psychological triggers based on what it has understood is your personality type from what you have said.
+While more complex or sophisticated variable information often led to choppy or stilted sounding text in the past, AI can incorporate the messaging so that it fits within the natural structure and flow of the writing and looks flawless and like an amazing coincidence.

 So rather than having to manually create and manage multiple variations of your marketing components, you can deliver personalized versions for every individual customer or prospective customer with minimal human involvement beyond the initial set up and base creative.